WallarooLabs/wally/book/getting-started/run-a-application.md

 ### Generating Some Data

 A data generator is bundled with the application.
-It needs to be built:
+It needs to be built.
+In a new window, run:

 ```bash
 cd data_gen